ironicbadger/pms-wiki/docs/02-tech-stack/mergerfs.md

 As you can see we now have data spread across multiple filesystems or physical disks that is merged transparently into `/mnt/storage` by mergerfs from drives with different filesystem.

-As discussed in [create policies](#create-policies), use of the correct create policy (the default of `epmfs` should suffice) in mergerfs is important to maintain this set up.
-The important part being `existing path` as without this option mergerfs will spread files out across multiple drives based on which has most free space.
+As discussed in [create policies](#create-policies), the current upstream recommendation is `category.create=pfrd`.
+If you want strict path preservation, use a path preserving policy and create those paths on the drives where you want new data to land.

 [^1]: More information about `/etc/fstab` is detailed in the [manual installation](../03-installation/manual-install-ubuntu.md) section.
 [^2]: [What is Parity?](https://en.wikipedia.org/wiki/Standard_RAID_levels#Simplified_parity_example)